nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ### Visualising the profiling output with *gprof2dot*

 Note, `gprof2dot` is installed on Mahuika already.
-If you need to install it elsewhere you can try `pip install gprof2dot`.
+If you need to install it elsewhere you can try `pip install gprof2dot` or search online for documentation.

 Run `gprof2dot` to generate a PNG image file:

 ```
-~/.local/bin/gprof2dot --colour-nodes-by-selftime -f pstats output.pstats | dot -Tpng -o output.png
+gprof2dot --colour-nodes-by-selftime -f pstats output.pstats | dot -Tpng -o output.png
 ```

-The `dot` program comes from Graphviz, which is already installed on Mahuika.
+The `dot` program comes from *Graphviz*, which is already installed on Mahuika.

 Now view *output.png* by copying it to your local machine or running